lite-xl/lite-xl/README.md

 A lightweight text editor written in Lua, adapted from [lite](https://github.com/rxi/lite)

 * **[Get Lite XL](https://github.com/franko/lite-xl/releases/latest)** — Download
-  for Windows, Linux and Mac OS
+  for Windows, Linux and Mac OS (notarized app).
 * **[Get started](doc/usage.md)** — A quick overview on how to get started
 * **[Get plugins](https://github.com/franko/lite-plugins)** — Add additional
   functionality, adapted for Lite XL
 * **[Get color themes](https://github.com/rxi/lite-colors)** — Add additional colors
   themes

+Lite XL has support for high DPI display on Windows and Linux and, since 1.16.7 release, it supports **retina displays** on Mac OS.

 Please note that Lite XL is compatible with lite for most plugins and all color themes.
 We provide a separate lite-plugins repository for Lite XL, because in some cases some adaptations may be needed to make them work better with Lite XL.